9/14/15 Update: Menu updated and items added.

 Food Type: This is another of the Joffrey’s kiosks that serves coffee products and pastries among a few other items.
 This particular establishment specializes in tea.

-Dining Plan: Most items are available for a snack credit, but some aren’t.
+Dining Plan: Few items are snack credits.

 Unique items: Many of the teas are unique, but the items on the regular menu are available at the other Joffrey’s locations, including the kiosk outside the main entrance and just after you cross the bridge into Discovery Island.
 You may have also seen them outside Epcot, across from Tower of Terror’s exit, and at the Transportation and Ticket Center.